Syrian army launches strikes against Kurdish-led SDF east of Aleppo

 In a post on X, Abdi said that “based on calls from friendly countries and mediators… we have decided to withdraw our forces tomorrow morning at 7 am (0400 GMT)” east of Aleppo “towards redeployment in areas east of the Euphrates”.

-The Syrian army’s move came despite a meeting between the US-led coalition and Kurdish forces seeking to ease tensions between the two sides.
+Friday’s move came despite a meeting between a US-led coalition delegation and Kurdish forces seeking to ease tensions between the two sides.

+At least 4,000 people left the Deir Hafer area after the army issued a deadline to flee, according to Syrian authorities.